The world's most mysterious places

 Stranger things

 Who doesn’t love a good mystery?
 The planet is dotted with places that are surreal, eerie and sometimes downright bizarre.
-And, while many of these mysterious goings-on have logical explanations, others remain stubbornly unsolved.
-Join us as we take a look at the science, stories, theories and tales surrounding some of the world’s strangest sites.
+While many of these mysterious goings-on have logical explanations, others remain unsolved or subject to myth and legend.

 Richat Structure, Mauritania